ErpNetDocs/tech/modules/logistics/concepts/setting-transaaction-timestamp/index.md

 Thus, the new document - the duplicate - must contain the same number of records (headers, rows, rows of rows etc.) as the original document and these records must have the same structure as they are in the original document.

-As document rows are considered not only the standard rows which most of the documents have, but also the document properties and the **Additional amounts**.
+As document rows are considered not only the standard rows which most of the documents have, but also the document properties and the [Additional amounts](https://docs.erp.net/tech/advanced/document-amounts/index.html).
 Also, if the specific document header has its own properties, then they are considered document rows.
 The records in ‘Document amount referenced documents’ panel are considered *rows of rows* (rows of the additional amounts).
 Also, the records in ‘Document line amounts’ are considered as such (they are rows of the standard document rows).
 Currently, the attached files are not copied when creating a duplicate of a document.